 The Herbarium Senckenbergianum

-The Herbarium Senckenbergianum in Frankfurt/M. (FR) comprises more than 1.2 million collections in total and ranks among the largest herbaria in Germany.
+The Herbarium Senckenbergianum in Frankfurt/M. (FR) comprises about 1.5 million collections in total and ranks among the largest herbaria in Germany.

 The phanerogams amount to ca. 3/4 of this number.
 On average we receive an annual accession of some 10.000 specimens from exchange, donations, and own collections.
 Loans are generally made only to research institutions acknowledged in the Index Herbariorum.